-- (a) The intentional use of more than one TASER simultaneously on the same subject is prohibited without reasonable justification. - (b) The TASER should not be used: - 1.
+- (a) Officers are not authorized to draw or display the device except for training and inspection, unless the circumstances create a reasonable belief that use may be necessary. - (b) The intentional use of more than one TASER simultaneously on the same subject is prohibited without reasonable justification. - (c) The TASER should not be used: - 1.
 When the subject is handcuffed. - 2.
 When the subject is in control of a motor vehicle. - 3.
 When the officer knows a subject has come in contact with flammable liquids or is in a flammable atmosphere. - 4.
 When the subject is on an elevated surface and may be injured from a fall. - 5.
 Punitively for purposes of coercion or in an unjustified manner. - 6.
 To escort or jab individuals. - 7.
 To awaken unconscious or intoxicated individuals. - 8.
-When officers know or reasonably believe that the subject is pregnant, unless deadly force is the only other option.
+When officers know or reasonably believe that the subject is pregnant, unless deadly force is the only other option. - 9.
+When a subject displays only passive resistance including, but not limited to, peaceful protest, refusal to stand, non-aggressive verbal resistance, and other actions.

-- 9. When a subject displays only passive resistance including, but not limited to, peaceful protest, refusal to stand, non-aggressive verbal resistance, and other actions. - 10.
-When a subject is fleeing as the sole justification for the use of the TASER.
-This does not prohibit use of a TASER on a subject who is actively aggressive and who is also attempting to flee. - 11.
+- 10. When a subject is fleeing as the sole justification for the use of the TASER.
+This does not prohibit use of a TASER on a subject who is actively aggressive or who is also attempting to flee. - 11.
 When the subject is holding a firearm, unless there is an additional officer providing lethal cover. - 12.
 When the subject is at the extremes of age (elderly and young children), physically disabled, or is a low body-mass person.

-308.3.3 TACTICAL CONSIDERATIONS
+309.3.3 TACTICAL CONSIDERATIONS